joshuawinningham/rectangle-area-calculator/README.md

 ```
 python app.py
 ```
 Then open your web browser to the displayed URL.

+## Deployment
+This project is deployed on Vercel: [Rectangle Area Calculator](https://rectangle-area-calculator.vercel.app)